author-image

 Prerequisites

-• VMware vCenter (See appendixa for a list of compatible versions.)
+• VMware vCenter (See Appendix A for a list of compatible versions.)

-• VMware (See appendixb for a list of compatible versions.)
+• VMware (See Appendix B for a list of compatible versions.)

 • Supported Intel device on a host with driver installed (See Appendix B for a compatibility guide.)

-Install the Plug-in
+Installing the Plug-in

-Install the Daemon on the Host
+Installing the Daemon on the Host

 The Intel Accelerator Management Daemon for VMware ESXi provides an interface for the plug-in to communicate directly with device drivers to enable configuration and monitoring capabilities.